 Veggie Slices

-That’s because most vegetables don’t contain a lot of carbs.
-For that reason, you’ll be able to eat more of them, which should keep you full for longer.
+Most vegetables don’t contain many carbs, so you can eat more of them, which should keep you full for longer.

-Plus, you’re free to choose any veggies you like.
-That includes cucumbers, carrots, lettuce, and broccoli.
+You’re also free to choose any vegetables you like, including cucumbers, carrots, lettuce, and broccoli.

-Although, not all vegetables are suitable for diabetics.
-Potatoes, corn, and peas have a high glycemic index, which means they can cause blood sugar spikes.
+However, not all vegetables are suitable for people with diabetes.
+Potatoes, corn, and peas have a high glycemic index, which can cause blood sugar spikes.

 This doesn’t mean you can eat these veggies.
-It only indicates that you’ll have to consume small amounts of them to stay in control of your blood sugar.
+It only indicates that you’ll have to consume small amounts of them to control your blood sugar.

 Veggies and Hummus

-If veggie slices are too plain for you, try eating them with hummus.
+If veggie slices are too plain, try eating them with hummus.
 The dip is hearty, creamy, and mouth-watering.

-It’ll add a flare to the veggies that’ll keep you coming back for more.
+It’ll add a flare to the veggies that’ll have you returning for more.

-Besides that, hummus is good for diabetics.
-This is because it’s high in protein, fiber, and unsaturated fats.
+Hummus is also good for diabetics because it’s high in protein, fiber, and unsaturated fats.

 For that reason, hummus can keep you feeling full for hours after the snack.
-On top of that, it contains antioxidants, vitamins, minerals, potassium, and iron.
+It also contains antioxidants, vitamins, minerals, potassium, and iron.

 Popcorn

-Most of us think of popcorn as a movie snack.
-Although, that shouldn’t stop you from enjoying the treat daily.
+Most people think of popcorn as a movie snack, but that shouldn’t stop you from enjoying the treat daily.

-Popcorn is a great snack for diabetics since it only contains small amounts of carbs.
+Plain popcorn is an excellent snack for people with diabetes since it only contains small amounts of carbs.

-On top of that, the treat is a good source of polyphenols.
-These are antioxidants that can have many beneficial effects on your health.
+In addition, the treat is a good source of polyphenols and antioxidants that can have many beneficial effects on health.

 Other than that, polyphenols can aid with digestion.